-- 7.1 To support the on-going delivery of both the Capital and Budget Strategy, the current process will be reviewed on an ongoing basis to establish an updated governance and approval process to provide for a greater emphasis on the link to strategic priorities and achievement of benefits and outcomes. - 7.2 The outcome of the review and proposed changes will be taken through SLT.
-The aim of establishing any new governance and approval processes will be to ensure that decisions on capital expenditure and investment plans are aligned to the Corporate plan, MTFS, treasury and investment strategies and have effective subsequent monitoring of performance once capital schemes are approved.
-As part of this process, there will be clearly defined roles and responsibilities for all key stakeholders involved in the capital management process. - 7.3 It is important that Cabinet considers the medium-term and longer- term capital strategy through the MTFS process each year, the annual budget for the forthcoming year through the budget setting process each year and the in-year delivery of the capital programme through the regular financial monitoring reports.
+- 7.1 To support the on-going delivery of both the Capital and Budget Strategy, the current process will be reviewed on an ongoing basis to establish an updated governance and approval process to provide for a greater emphasis on the link to strategic priorities and achievement of benefits and outcomes this will include the introduction of a Corporate Landlord model and arrangements to oversee Major Projects. - 7.2 The outcome of the review and proposed changes will be taken through SLT.
+The aim of establishing any new governance, approval processes will be to ensure that decisions on capital expenditure and investment plans are aligned to the Council Plan, MTFS, treasury and investment strategies and have effective subsequent monitoring of performance once capital schemes and projects are approved.
+As part of this process, there will be clearly defined roles and responsibilities for all key stakeholders involved in the capital management process. - 7.3 It is important that Cabinet considers the medium-term and longer-term capital strategy through the MTFS process each year, the annual budget for the forthcoming year through the budget setting process and the in-year delivery of the capital programme through the regular financial monitoring reports.